kokoslabs/apipie/docs/src/basic_syntax/service_api_keys_and_rate_limiting.md

-***services api keys and rate limiting***
+***Services API keys and rate limiting***

-you want to use a service that requires an api key, but can't expose it to the public (for obvious reasons) but want too, well here is the right place to go
+You want to use a service that requires an api key, but can't expose it to the public (for obvious reasons) but want too, well here is the right place to go.

 >

-***api keys***
+***Api keys***

-it is really easy to add api keys to your apipie instance first define the api keys using the "keys" key
+It is really easy to add api keys to your apipie instance first define the api keys using the "keys" key.

 ```json
 {